 Better safe than sorry!
 Help your dog adjust before you set sail.
 Dogs can be high-strung and restless.
 They also may have trouble adjusting to the motion of the boat.
 Start with a slow spin and watch for how your dog reacts.
 If your dog is too nervous, a boat trip may not be the best choice.

 2. Healthy snack

 Sailing can be exhausting for a dog.
 Exposure to direct sunlight can be draining.
-Ensure your dog has shady space and plenty of drinking water so he won’t get dehydrated.
+Ensure your dog has a shady space and plenty of drinking water so he won’t get dehydrated.
 Healthy food and snacks should be carried in an airtight container to remain fresh.

 Choosing the proper life jacket depends on various factors involving tides, climate, etc. Never underestimate the sea, and make sure that your dog has his life jacket on all the time while sailing.
-The waves are strong, so the life jacket should fit properly not to come off while the dog is swimming.
+The waves are strong, so the life jacket should fit properly and not come off while the dog is swimming.

 4. Hopping in and out

 An excited dog on vacation tends to be super active.
 So never unleash him on the shore before boarding the boat.
 Consider carrying the dog onto the boat depending on your dog’s size.
 Do not let your dog splash in the water along the shore, which could be dangerous.